IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 Please follow the guidelines below to make your presentation effective.
 The tips below will help you to keep the audience interested throughout your presentation.

-- Form a story.
+- Think of your presentation as a story.
 Try to tell a story about the ideas you are conveying, rather than listing statistics and lists of information.
-Organize your thoughts, develop a good transitions between slides.
+Organize your thoughts and develop clear transitions between slides.

 - Consider the use visual aids—are they useful?
 Do they add to your presentation or detract from it?
-Visual aids such as slides attract and hold an audience’s attention and help to reinforce what you say as well as help you keep on track with your presentation.
+Visual aids such as slides can help attract and hold an audience’s attention and help to reinforce what you say as well as help you keep on track with your presentation.
 However, visual aids are not always useful and sometimes detract from careful listening.
 Carefully determine whether your presentation is enhanced by visual aids or not.
 Again, the visual component should only illustrate and enhance your words.

 - Start off with a bang!
 Start the presentation with a story, a quote, an idea, or some eye-opening facts from your findings.
-One good way to get the audience’s attention is to start with a question.
+It is also provocative to begin with a question.

-- Reduce your introduction.
+- Short introductions.
 The session chair will introduce you and save time for important points.

 - Practice speaking.
-Practice as much as possible and consider the time you are given.
-You will only have 15 – 20 min. use it wisely, fully and effectively.
+Practice your presentation as much as possible and consider the time you are given.
+You will only have 15 – 20 minutes.
+Use your time fully and effectively.
 The more you practice, the more comfortable you will be.

 - Give priority to your findings.
 Give priority to your findings and outcomes.
 Reduce the time that you spend on background, but be sure you have offered enough background, material and information for your conclusions to make sense to your audience.

 Things to do before presentation at a conference to prevent technical delays / issues